entrusc/Pi-OLED/README.md

 how to build?
 =============

 The entire project is build with maven.
-Just clone the master branch, open the directory in NetBeans and hit run.
+Just clone the master branch, open the directory in NetBeans or any ide that supports maven and hit run.
 Or if you prefer the command line:

     mvn install